SarahKubik/Survivalist/README.md

 ## Roadmap

-The future plan is to deliver a fully developed Ecommerce lifeystyle application that offers a user friendly marketplace of products, services and resources catering to those who practice and or those whom are interested in living a "less is more" sustainable life.
+A full end to end solution, an Ecommerce lifeystyle application that offers a user friendly marketplace of products, services and resources catering to those who practice and or are interested in living a "less is more" sustainable life.

 ## Developers